Vortex-Deskware/BIOSHsim/README.md

 # BIOSHsim

-BIOSHsim is a web-based emulator designed to replicate the look, feel, and functionality of classic Award BIOS setups from the 1990s and early 2000s.
-It provides an authentic experience of navigating BIOS settings as if you were booting up an old PC.
+BIOSHsim is a web-based simulator designed to replicate the look, feel, and functionality of classic BIOS setups from the 1990s and early 2000s (Mainly Award BIOS Setups).
+It provides a relatively authentic experience of navigating BIOS settings as if you were booting up an old PC.

 ## Features

 *   **Authentic Boot Sequence:** Includes a loading screen, followed by a simulated startup/memtest screen (`boot.html`), and finally the main BIOS setup utility (`bios.html`).
-*   **Realistic BIOS Interface:** The main setup utility (`bios.html`) features a classic two-column menu layout and detailed submenus with an "Item Help" section, mimicking Award BIOS.
+*   **Realistic BIOS Interface:** The main setup utility (`bios.html`) features a classic two-column menu layout and detailed submenus with an "Item Help" section.
 *   **Interactive Settings:** Navigate menus using keyboard keys (↑↓ Enter +/- F10 ESC) or mouse clicks.
 Most settings within submenus can be adjusted to predefined values.
 *   **BIOS Functions:** Includes options to save changes and exit, exit without saving, load fail-safe defaults, load optimized defaults, and set supervisor/user passwords (though password storage is simulated).
 *   **Visual Fidelity:** Uses a dark blue background, yellow text, red highlighting, and a monospace font (`Courier New`) for a classic look.
 Includes a logo placeholder on the loading screen (`index.html`) and boot screen (`boot.html`).